-Every web design agency wants a list of “perfect-match” web design leads because consistently finding high quality leads in need of your services right now is one of the most difficult problems your agency faces.
+Every web design agency wants a list of “perfect-match” web design leads because consistently finding high quality leads is one of the most difficult problems an agency business faces.

-Most lead generation strategies like social media, SEO, and email marketing can take years of investment before they generate any new leads.
-That’s why these tactics aren’t right for every web design agency or freelancer.
+Most lead generation strategies like social media, SEO, and email marketing can take years of investment before generating a single lead.
+That’s why they’re not right for everyone.

-Buying a high-quality lead list to supplement your agency pipeline can be one of the wisest moves you make this year.
+Buying a vetted, high-quality list of leads to supplement an agency pipeline can be one of the wisest moves you make this year.
 But there are also some pitfalls to be aware of.
 Below we’ll walk through the best options for finding high-quality web design leads for your agency.

 4 Non-Negotiable Criteria for Good Web Design Leads

-The quality of “leads” for sale online can vary wildly depending on source.
-Some websites that claim to sell “qualified” leads actually sell randomly generated lists of fake or dead email addresses.
+The quality of web design “leads” for sale online can vary wildly depending on their source.
+Some websites that claim to sell “qualified” leads are actually randomly generated lists of fake or dead email addresses.
 Contacting these “leads” can damage your email deliverability permanently as a result.

 The answer is yes.
 Finding good web design leads for sale online is possible but it takes understanding what a good lead is and how it gets sourced.
 To help, here’s my criteria for a good qualified lead:

 The first criteria for a good web design lead is a realistic high-paying budget.
 For most, a good web design / development budget is going to be somewhere in the $20,000–$50,000+ range.
 The exact number can depend on the complexity of the project, of course, but if a client hasn’t stated a budget above this threshold – they may not be worth pursuing.